-- 1. Sign location, height and lateral clearance shall be in accordance with the MUTCD.
-Signs shall be placed no less than 5 feet from any fire hydrant so that operation of the hydrant will not be impaired.
-For electrical equipment clearances, provide 10 feet from access doors and no less than 3 feet from the sides and back and 3 feet from the underground electric lines.
-Where overhead utilities are found, maintain 10 feet separation from a wooden pole. - 2.
-Signs should be mounted at right angles to the direction of and facing the traffic that they are intended to serve.
+1. Sign location, height and lateral clearance shall be in accordance with the MUTCD.
+Signs shall be placed no less than five (5) feet from any fire hydrant so that operation of the hydrant will not be impaired.
+For electrical equipment clearances, provide ten (10) feet from access doors and no less than three (3) feet from the sides and back and three (3)

+feet from the underground electric lines.
+Where overhead utilities are found, maintain ten (10) feet separation from a wooden pole.

+- 2. Signs should be mounted at right angles to the direction of and facing the traffic that they are intended to serve.
 Parking signs and Parking restriction signs shall be turned to a 45-degree angle toward the road in the direction of travel. - 3.
-Signposts shall be 2-inch, 14 gauge galvanized steel square tubing .with a 3-foot long, 2 1/4-inch square base as per the approved materials list .
+Signposts shall be two (2) inch, fourteen (14) gauge galvanized steel square tubing .with a three (3) foot long, two and one quarter (21⁄4) inch square base as per the approved materials list.
 The signpost shall be installed into the ground using the manufacturers specifications so that it is designed to break away, bend over or to fracture upon impact by an errant vehicle.
 The support system shall meet the criteria specified in the American Association of State Highway and Transportation Officials (AASHTO) publication, Standard Specifications for Structural Supports for Highway Signs, Luminars and Traffic Signals.

-Using sign posts that meet these specifications and using lateral clearance listed in the MUTCD, install base (2 1/4" x 2 1/4" x 3") into the ground leaving approximately 2 inches of the base above ground.
-If concrete, rock, gravel, etc. is going to be placed around the base, the Contractor shall place a 3 to 3 l/2-inch round PVC sleeve around the outside of the base to the depth of the material to be placed around it.
-The base shall be 2 inches above the sleeve.
+Using sign posts that meet these specifications and using lateral clearance listed in the MUTCD, install base (2 1/4" x 2 1/4" x 3") into the ground leaving approximately two (2) inches of the base above ground.
+If concrete, rock, gravel, etc. is going to be placed around the base, the Contractor shall place a three to three and one half $(3 - 3\frac{1}{2})$ inch round PVC sleeve around the outside of the base to the depth of the material to be placed around it.
+The base shall be two (2) inches above the sleeve.
 Place post into base so that the sign meets vertical clearance and is stable.
-Posts shall be connected to the base using two 3/8-inch drive rivets in accordance with the manufactures recommendations to insure proper breakaway.
+Posts shall be connected to the base using two (2) three eights (3/8) inch drive rivets in accordance with the manufactures recommendations to insure proper breakaway.

-Signs placed on sign posts shall be attached using 3/8-inch drive rivets with E.G. finish (zinc coated) and nylon washers designed specifically for sign installation.
+Signs placed on sign posts shall be attached using three eights (3/8) inch drive rivets with E.G. finish (zinc coated) and nylon washers designed specifically for sign installation.

-4. Signs shall not be placed on utility poles, street light poles or traffic signal poles without permission from the City of Longmont.
-When authorized, signs mounted on existing supports such as traffic signal poles, street light poles, or utility poles shall be mounted using bands and brackets specified in the approved materials list.

-- 5. The Contractor is responsible and shall obtain underground utility locates before installation begins.
+- 4. Signs shall not be placed on utility poles, street light poles or traffic signal poles without permission from the City of Longmont.
+When authorized, signs mounted on existing supports such as traffic signal poles, street light poles, or utility poles shall be mounted using bands and brackets specified in the approved materials list. - 5.
+The Contractor is responsible and shall obtain underground utility locates before installation begins.
 Signs mounted to existing support such as signal poles or light poles require no utility locates. - 6.
-When only a street name sign is on the post, the post shall be at a height as if a 30-inch STOP sign were mounted on it.
+When only a street name sign is on the post, the post shall be at a height as if a thirty (30) inch STOP sign were mounted on it.